Hamstring Strain in Sports

 With the soccer and football seasons fast approaching, I thought we would discuss one of the most common injuries– the dreaded hamstring strain.

 Literature suggests that recurrence rate of hamstring injuries can be up to 33% in athletes, with re-injury most commonly occurring in the first two weeks following return to sport6!
-This is staggering and suggests that many individuals return to sport prematurely or following an inadequate rehabilitation program.
+This is staggering and suggests that many individuals return to sport prematurely.

 How are they injured?